Williston Park, New York

 Williston Park is an incorporated village in the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
 The population was 7,591 at the time of the 2020 census.

 History

-Williston Park was founded in 1926 after 195 acre of land were purchased by New York City developer William Chatlos, who had been seeking to create an affordable, planned community for New York City residents wishing to move to the suburbs.
+Williston Park was founded in the early 20th century after 195 acre of land were purchased by New York City developer William Chatlos, who had been seeking to create an affordable, planned community for New York City residents wishing to move to the suburbs.
 Later that year, residents of the village voted to break with the residents of East Williston and formally incorporate the village; that community also incorporated as its own village thats same year.
+In light of the successful referendum to incorporate, the Village of Williston Park officially incorporated on September 8, 1926.

 Etymology

 Williston Park is named for Samuel Willis, a settler who came to the area in the late 17th century – along with the Williston Park housing development constructed in what would become the village during the early 20th century.
 The home of one of the members of the Willis family stood in the village until the 1950s.